i just got hold of interesting document. let me quote it:

 As it can’t be ruled out that the published Windows executable of TrueCrypt 7.0a is compiled from a different source code than the code published in “TrueCrypt 7.0a Source.zip” we however can’t preclude that the binary Windows package uses the header bytes after the key for a back door.
 The Linux version does not have that problem with these bytes as their decryption to zero proves that they don’t hide a duplicate key.

-what kind of logic would be to insert backdoor only to Windows version? well, maybe it was targeted operation, maybe it wasn’t. it’s good to hear however, that thanks to 25k$ for TrueCrypt audit there’s a project to audit TrueCrypt.
+what kind of logic would lead someone to backdoor only Windows version? well, maybe it was targeted operation, maybe it wasn’t. it’s good to hear however, that thanks to 25k$ for TrueCrypt audit we may be safer in future.